The neutron decay anomaly, neutron stars and dark matter: Particle Physics Model

 Except for the masses of $\chi$ and $\phi$, we assume that other particles in the model are always heavy enough to avoid constraints (if any) from accelerator physics or cosmology.
-In addition, as we will see later, the extra fermion $\tilde \chi$ will not affect the DM abundance when $m_{\tilde \chi} \gtrsim 50 $ GeV.
 In order to allow for the neutron decay channel into $\phi + \chi$, but ensuring the stability of nuclei \cite{Pfutzner2018}, one must impose : \be 937.993 ~\mev< m_\chi + m_\phi < 939.565 ~ \mev \,, \ee where the upper limit is the neutron mass and the lower limit avoids the decay of $^9Be$.
 One must also impose $m_{\tilde \chi} > 937.993$ MeV to avoid the decay of $^9Be$ through $n \rightarrow \tilde \chi \gamma$.
 Eq. \eqref{masses1} ensures the stability of the proton, and to prevent the possible decay of the dark fermion into protons, i.e, $\chi \rightarrow p^+ + e^- + \phi$, one needs: \be | m_\chi - m_\phi | < 938.783 ~ \mev \,. \ee Instead of working with a light singlet scalar $m_\phi \lesssim 2 m_e$, which would require further extending the model to ensure their decay before BBN, we will work with $m_\phi \approx O(\mev)$, excluding the values constrained by the limits on the induced decay $n \rightarrow \chi + e^-+e^+$ set in \cite{UCNA:2018hup,Klopf:2019afh}.
 The DM fermion mass is then $m_\chi \sim O(1\, \gev)$, within the range given in Eq. \eqref{masses1}.
 The condition in Eq. \eqref{masses2} is always fulfilled, and the fermion $\chi$ is stable and a good candidate for DM.

-About the couplings, neutron dark decay rate will depend on the combination of couplings $\lambda_\phi \lambda_q \lambda_\chi$ \cite{Fornal2018} (see Appendix A), and requiring the branching ratio to be less than 1\% only gives a mild constraint $10^{-5} \lesssim \lambda_\phi \lambda_q \lambda_\chi \lesssim \times 10^{-2}$ with $M_\phi \simeq m_{\tilde \chi} \simeq 1 \, \tev$.
+About the couplings, neutron dark decay rate will depend on the combination of couplings $\lambda_\phi \lambda_q \lambda_\chi$ \cite{Fornal2018} (see Appendix A), and requiring the branching ratio to be less than 1\% only gives a mild constraint $10^{-5} \lesssim \lambda_\phi \lambda_q \lambda_\chi \lesssim 10^{-2}$ with $M_\phi \simeq m_{\tilde \chi} \simeq 1 \, \tev$.
 The couplings in the last line in \eqref{Lparticles} will be set in the following sections demanding the model to be consistent with the DM abundance, Higgs and NS physics.